Tuberculosis

 Associated Anatomy of TB

-Lungs (primarily affected organ), lymph nodes, pleura, liver, brain, spine, joints, kidneys, etc.
+Lungs (primarily affected organs), lymph nodes, pleura, liver, brain, spine, joints, kidneys, etc.

 Types of Tuberculosis